Kaiotic/GameCompilation/README.md

 nansi_Utility.h contains utility methods that are not covered by the ANSI C standard. <br/>

+### Boolean.h ###

+If you need a boolean somewhere, include Boolean.h and use TRUE / FALSE.

 ### Field.h ###

 Field.h has a typedef <a href="https://github.com/Tehlyria/GameCompilation/wiki/%5BTypedef%5D-Field_t">Field_t</a>. <br/>
-This holds X/Y coordinates and a character value. <br/>
+This holds a color and a character value. <br/>
 This will be used to represent the game board. <br/>